This is a document dated 1937 and was donated to the Historical Society by Georgia Wyatt in July of 1991.

 This street was named for Marshall Hand, a son of J. C. Hand, formerly a prominent merchant of Cedartown.
 Marshall Hand was named for S. F. Marshall, a close friend of J. C. Hand.
 Marshall Hand died during boyhood.

 This street was probably named for Gen. John B. Gordon, but this name has recently been abolished, and this street is now called North Main Street.
+(PCHS note: Gen. Gordon, called a “scar-faced veteran” in the newspaper, visited Cedartown in 1878 and gave a speech.)

 After the death of his first wife, and during his second courtship, Rev. C. K. Henderson had this street named Grace in honor of Miss Grace Pittman, who afterwards became Mrs. C. K. Henderson.